 Assessments are designed to provide learners with opportunities to demonstrate they have attained the required skills and knowledge using a range of practically based activities and tasks, as required by recognised standards.

-Students must be aged 18 when the course starts.
+Students must be a least 18 when course starts.

 Prior to enrolment or commencement of training you will be required to complete a literacy and numeracy assessment and a pre-training interview.